kaashmonee/summer-physics/notes/the_gaia_mission_notes.md

     * From whole spectrum of scientific topics that Gaia can address, the exoplanet researhc area has been the most dynamic in the past two decades
+    * gaia does a great job looking for exoplanets and brown dwarfs

+## The Local Group

+# Data processing:
+    * Very complex task, and can be split up into 2 parts:
+        1. Daily
+            * Produce preprocessed data that are needed by cyclic systems
+            * Provide payload health monitoring
+            * Determination of source parameters
+        2. Cyclic
+            * iterates between calibration and determination of source parameters
+            * Repeatedly processes all of Gaia data until system converges
+                * What does it mean to converge?
 # Important terms:
     * arc second:
         * An arc second is 1/16th of arc minute, where an arc minute is